molily/molily.de/_testing-angular/testing-components.md

   `By.css`
 </aside>

-Angular ships with predefined predicate functions query the DOM using familiar CSS selectors.
+Angular ships with predefined predicate functions to query the DOM using familiar CSS selectors.
 For this purpose, pass `By.css('…')` with a CSS selector to `query` and `queryAll`.

 ```typescript
 const { debugElement } = fixture;